fredrikbaberg/hassio-addons/3dprinter/DOCS.md

 ### Klipper

-This addon comes with Klipper pre-installed.
-To use it, install the plugin OctoKlipper. *Note that this addon will **not** change the firmware of the printer, you are required to do that setup separately*.
+This addon comes with Klipper pre-installed. *Note that this addon will **not** change the firmware of the printer, that is up to the user*.
-The config option `autostart_klipper` lets Klipper autostart, instead of manually starting from within OctoPrint.
+To use it with OctoPrint, install the plugin OctoKlipper.

-Linux host process is available, intended for using a [Raspberry Pi as a secondary MCU](https://www.klipper3d.org/RPi_microcontroller.html). *Not working as intended*.
+A Linux host process is also available, intended for using a [Raspberry Pi as a secondary MCU](https://www.klipper3d.org/RPi_microcontroller.html). *Not working as intended*.

+*Klipper and Moonraker does not seem fully designed to run on Alpine Linux.
+There may be some modifications in place for it to compile and/or run.
+Please take this into consideration if you ask for help as it is not a stock install.*

 #### Moonraker

-Moonraker is installed but will most likely require additional configuration.
-Suggestions on default configuration are appreciated.
+Moonraker is pre-installed, for use with e.g. Mainsail or Fluidd (not included).
+A `moonraker.conf` is included, to override this place your own file in `/data/config/klipper/moonraker.conf`.

+If you want to use Moonraker and Klipper instead of OctoPrint, you can disable `octoprint` in the addon config.

 ### Updates

-First make a backup from within OctoPrint.
+Make sure to create a backup first, either using Home Assistant backup option or the backup option from within OctoPrint.
-Updates of OctoPrint should be possible from inside the addon.
+OctoPrint can be updated normally.

 ### Backups

+Backups from within OctoPrint will **only** backup OctoPrint, no configuration of Klipper or Moonraker will be included.
-If you use Klipper or Moonraker you want to use Home Assistant backup as `printer.cfg` and Moonraker configuration is **not** backed up through OctoPrint backups.
+For Klipper and Moonraker configuration you want to use the backup feature of Home Assistant, or copy the files from `/data/config/klipper`.

 ## Versions

 Some notes regarding the software and versions.

 - OctoPrint
-  - Installed in a `virtualenv` from PyPI, using numbered version (e.g. `1.6.1`) from when image was built.
+  - Installed in a `virtualenv` from PyPI, using numbered version (e.g. `1.7.2`) from when image was built.

 - mjpg-streamer
   - Compiled from tagged branch of [https://github.com/jacksonliam/mjpg-streamer](https://github.com/jacksonliam/mjpg-streamer), e.g. `v1.0.0`.

-- Klipper
-  - Installed in a separate `virtualenv`, using [https://github.com/Klipper3d/klipper](https://github.com/Klipper3d/klipper).

 - CuraEngine
-  - CuraEngine 15.04.6, works with the plugin CuraEngine Legacy.
+  - CuraEngine 15.04.6, for use with the plugin CuraEngine Legacy.

 - gphoto2
   - Installed through package manager.

+- Klipper
+  - Installed in a separate `virtualenv`, using branch `master` of [https://github.com/Klipper3d/klipper](https://github.com/Klipper3d/klipper).

+- Moonraker
+  - Installed in a separate `virtualenv`, using branch `master` from [https://github.com/Arksine/moonraker](https://github.com/Arksine/moonraker).